theupdateframework/taps/tapXX.md

 the latest remote metadata.
 Since the backstop is in a signed partition, a local attacker cannot replace this metadata with older compromised metadata.
-However, if the repository is large, it can be expensive to bake in the full backtop metadata just to prevent a rollback attack.
+However, if the repository is large, it can be expensive to bake in the full backstop metadata just to prevent a rollback attack.

 ## Root and Snapshot metadata backstop